dongxiansuixin/ue-gameplay-work-balancer/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-* Collin Hover - built the original version of this plugin at Counterplay Games.
-The original version had deep integration with our custom promise library and a lot more features we haven't implemented as extensions into this plugin yet.
+* Collin Hover built the original version of this plugin at Counterplay Games.
+That version had deep integration with our custom promise library and a lot more features (for example: reprioritization) we haven't implemented as extensions into this plugin yet.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>